dwalend/ev3dev-lang-scala/CargoConnect/Sortie2-Train-SortingCenter.md

 Back pivot on right wheel, then use the arm to repair the tracks.
 Drive forward

+* Sorting center - blue

+Pivot to face the sorting center.
+Use the fork to pick up the blue container

+* Blue circle

+Retract the fork to drop off the blue container in the blue circle

 * Helicopter

 Bump the helicopter to release the food packet.